Master's in Health Service Administration

 The program is designed to provide a broad foundation in health care delivery systems; management strategies; ethical and legal issues in the healthcare environment; the role of Information systems and technology in high quality and efficient care delivery; marketing health services; and in the principles of solid financial management.
 There are eight core courses in the program that encompass health services administration, and then we have a variety of four course concentration areas including applied gerontology, rehabilitation and health data analytics) that allow you to focus on a particular area of interest.

 While the program is delivered entirely online, you will find a high level of interaction with faculty and your classmates in your courses that will help you to get to know your classmates and your faculty well, and that will give you the chance to exchange ideas and to explore areas that interest you most.
 We have a holistic admissions policy, taking into consideration the whole person, not simply your academic record.
 We are invested in your success and in helping you to reach your personal goals as you earn your masters’ degree!

-This is an accelerated online program (AOP) that allows you to complete the program in 18 months or less by going full time (3 courses per semester) for 4 sequential semesters.
+This is an online program that allows you to complete the program in 18 months or less by going full time (3 courses per semester) for 4 sequential semesters.